benkay86/nom-tutorial/README.md

 	nom::bytes::complete::tag("hello")(i)
 }
 ```
 This creates a function called `hello_parser` that takes a `&str` (borrowed string slice) as its input and returns a type `nom::IResult<&str, &str>`, which we'll talk more about later.
 Within the body of the function we create a nom tag parser.
 A tag parser recognizes a literal string, or "tag", of text.
-The tag parser `tag("hello")` is a function object will recognize the text "hello".
+The tag parser `tag("hello")` is a function object that recognizes the text "hello".
 We then call the tag parser with the input string as its argument and return the result.
 (Remember, in Rust you can omit the `return` keyword from the last line in a function.)

 ### Invoking the Parser